cypraeno/caitlyn/README.md

 # The Caitlyn Renderer
 Caitlyn is a ray-tracing render engine built in C++ and aimed to provide higher-level graphics for 3D film animation done in Godot.
 It is meant for the visual style originally developed and inspired by the Odd Tales’ “The Last Night”.
-It is also the main visual style used in ‘Caitlyn’, a film I (Connor) created in 2021.

 <img width="898" alt="Render1" src="https://github.com/Astro-Monkeys/caitlyn/assets/25397938/8f088c62-47e1-432d-9c12-9a198214d6b0">